supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex01_Explore_Defender_XDR.md

 ### Task 1: Create a Group in Microsoft Entra ID

-1. In the Edge browser, go to the Microsoft Azure portal at (https://portal.azure.com)

 1. In the Search bar of the Azure portal, type **Microsoft Entra ID**, then select **Microsoft Entra ID**.

 1. Select **Groups** and then click on **New group**.